-With a cafe on-site and a kids’ centre, there is something to keep the whole family happy for the whole afternoon.
+With a cafe on-site, a sculpture garden, and a kids’ centre, there is something to keep the whole family happy for the whole afternoon.

 A nice added bonus is that the pedestrianized street leading down to the museum is usually adorned in some kind of painted art on the pavement.

 So you’ll get a taste of Montreal art before even stepping foot inside the gallery itself!

 - Hours: 10am – 5pm (Closed Mondays, close at 9pm on Wednesdays)

 - Cost: Prices vary based on exhibitions so check the website for the full list

 As Canada’s largest church, this is one of Montreal’s most iconic monuments.